 for one subsegment, an ‘ssix’ box cannot declare the following: {level1, range_size1}, {level2, range_size2}, {level1, range_size3}, {level2, range_size4}

-This seems to contradict figure 6 in DASH (the above Figure 3), where the ‘ssix’ has such a byte range layout (see L1 or L2 on Figure 3).
+This seems to contradict figure 6 in DASH (the above Error!
+Reference source not found.), where the ‘ssix’ has such a byte range layout (see L1 or L2 on Error!
+Reference source not found.).

 If not , e.g. specifying multiple byte ranges for a given level in a subsegment is allowed, then: